AlGrushino/AlGrushino/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on s21_decimal
+- 🔭 I’m currently working on Golang projects
-- 🌱 I’m currently learning C, Python and Go
+- 🌱 I’m currently learning Go and Python
-- 👯 I’m looking to collaborate on School 21 projects
+- 👯 I’m looking to collaborate on job with Golang
 - 📫 How to reach me: @AlGrushino